 Kevin was raised in a handful of mid-western towns, moving about every four years due to corporate consolidation during his father’s accounting career.
-The family finally landing in the Dallas area where he attended high school.
-He then moved to Austin where he earned a degree in Finance at the University of Texas.
+The family finally landing in the Dallas area where he attended high school, then moved to Austin where he earned a degree in Finance at the University of Texas.
 He hasn’t come across a good reason to leave.

-As a senior in college, he began work for National Financial Partners where he developed a consulting division and learned the good, bad, and ugly about the financial services industry.
-He sacrificed evenings and weekends for several years to earn the CFA designation which taught him about the investment decision making process, capital markets, ethics, and behavioral finance – which became his passion.
+He was given an opportunity to work for National Financial Partners out of college, where he developed a consulting division and learned the good, bad, and ugly about the financial services industry.
+He sacrificed evenings and weekends for several years to earn the CFA designation which taught him about the investment decision making process, capital markets, ethics, and behavioral finance, which became his passion.
 Just after getting married and before kids, he left his career to start a financial planning business that would do something different from the norm at that time – deliver practical advice rather than focus on product sales.
 That business became Austin Wealth Management, LLC.

-Kevin’s wife, Julie, is a scientist working at the University of Texas.
+Kevin’s wife, Julie, is a scientist and administrator at the University of Texas.
 They have three children, Zoe, Jack, Isabel, and a Labrador Retriever named Lizzy.
 On the weekend, you will find this family exploring the many parks, swimming holes and trails around central Texas.
 His parents are retired in Georgetown, TX, and his sister is a fashion designer in Los Angeles.

 Interesting facts about Kevin: